 One further advantage of having an appraisal is that it will help you out if you need to make a claim for loss or damage to jewellery items.
-Instead of trying to work backward, hunting for old photos and scouring your memories in order attempt to describe the item and negotiate a settlement, you and your adjuster can use that appraisal as an exact description of the item involved in the claim.
+Instead of trying to work backward, hunting for old photos and scouring your memories in order to attempt to describe the item and negotiate a settlement, you and your adjuster can use that appraisal as an exact description of the item involved in the claim.
 This can significantly accelerate the process of sourcing or designing a replacement item that matches your original item.

 Remember that most policies are designed to provide “replacement cost” coverage – but the most they will pay is the limit of coverage that you have purchased.
 Your policy probably won’t pay more than the limit of coverage that you purchase.
 Jewellery sales and discounts don’t last forever; if the limit of coverage you choose is based upon a discounted price, and that discount is no longer available when a claim occurs, you will be on your own to pay out-of-pocket to make up the difference.
 Your insurance provider most likely has no obligation to make up the difference if you choose to buy less coverage than you actually need to replace an item.

 For more information on jewellery coverage, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.